buildthedocs/btd/README.md

 - The Python package is expected to be executed natively or inside a VM/container which has all the required dependencies pre-installed.
-- This project is expected to be executed either natively or in CI jobs with [docker](https://www.docker.com/) and a [single](https://github.com/1138-4EB/buildthedocs/releases) shell script as unique dependencies.
+- This project is expected to be executed either natively or in CI jobs with [docker](https://www.docker.com/).
 Multiple [docker images](https://hub.docker.com/u/btdi/) with pre-installed dependencies are used to provide ready-to-use environments for each task.